datevid/linux/README.md

 # linux
-Linux snipets, code and more
+Linux snipets, code and more.